Are There Specific Maintenance Tasks I Should Perform Regularly On My Electric Scooter?

 To adjust the brake cable tension, locate the adjustment barrel or knob on the brake caliper.
 Turn the barrel or knob accordingly to increase or decrease the tension until the desired level is achieved.
 It is important to find the right balance between sufficient tension for effective braking and allowing the brake lever to return to its original position smoothly.

-See also Can I Overcharge My Electric Scooter Battery?
+See also Can I Ride My Electric Scooter In The Rain, And If So, What Precautions Should I Take?

 If you are unsure about adjusting the brake cable tension or if you encounter any difficulties, it is advisable to consult a professional or refer to your scooter’s user manual.